 - Confirmation that the safety check has included an examination of the matters referred to in paragraphs (a) to (d) of

 regulation 26(9) of the Gas Safety (Installation and Use) Regulations 1998

 If The Property Does Not Pass Inspection

-If your property fails the inspection action’s needed so it can be passed
+If your property fails, the inspection action’s needed so the gas engineer can pass it.

-More technical repairs will require extra work which we can quote for.
-Again it’s very common for us to carry out repairs during the inspection we carry various parts in stock on our vans.
+More technical repairs will require extra work, which we can quote for.
+Again it’s prevalent for us to carry out repairs during the inspection.
+We carry various parts in stock on our vans.

-Parts we don’t can be purchased from a local supplier or ordered we can agree a later time and date carry out the repairs so we can pass your property and issue a certificate.
+Parts we don’t can be purchased from a local supplier or ordered.
+We can agree to a later time and date to carry out the repairs so we can pass your property and issue a certificate.

 Peace Of Mind Your Certificate Won’t Expire.

 We’ll ensure your certificate never expires by contacting you two months beforehand, plenty of time to have an inspection and reissue your CP12 Landlords Certificate.

 If you’re a Brentwood landlord and need a Gas Safety Certificate for your property, please get in touch using the phone number or contact form below.